hmdsamarasekara/hmdsamarasekara.github.io/_posts/2023-03-05-Inmarsat-STD-C.md

 ### Configuring Skytale-C

-Extract the **Skytale-C** archive into a separate folder for each channel and rename the folder to match the corresponding VFO (for example *CH01*).
+Extract the <strong>Skytale-C</strong> archive into a separate folder for each channel and rename the folder to match the corresponding VFO (for example <em>CH01</em>).

 <figure class="image-container">
   <img src="{{ '/assets/images/Folder Structure.png' | relative_url }}" alt="Folder structure should look like this" loading="lazy">